 For households that meet one or more of the following conditions, we will offer a free annual gas safety check:

-Any checks made will be carried out by a qualified engineer and will include checks on the safety of gas appliances and any other gas fittings in the property.
+Any checks made will be carried out by a qualified engineer and will include checks on the safety of the gas meter.
 If you are a tenant, your landlord will be responsible for sorting out gas safety checks and for any appliances they may supply.

 If you are unsure or concerned about your gas installation and any gas appliances in your property, but you are not entitled to a free annual gas safety check, you can ask a gas engineer to carry out a check.
 Gas engineers can be found by visiting the Gas Safe Register where you can find a list of registered businesses.